BhushanS-03/SpotifyClone/README.md

-Spotify clone project using only html and css
+Spotify clone project using only html and css.